 The most common symptoms of a heart attack includes discomfort in the chest, shortness of breath and cold sweats.
 Patients who are at a higher risk for heart attack include older patients, those with kidney disease, who are diabetic, have high blood pressure and or cholesterol, or are smokers or have existing heart disease.

 “If somebody’s feeling that they’re having a heart attack, we recommend you call 911, come to the emergency department, and let us check you out,” Dr. Safdar said.
 “If you’re having symptoms that have been ongoing for a while, or you’re having it with fever and cough and you don’t think it’s a heart attack, at least call your doctor to understand what’s happening and to make sure that it’s something that’s not dangerous or worrisome.”

 Go to the emergency department for:

 - Head injuries

 - Weakness or numbness in arms, legs or face

 - Sexual assault

-If you need to see a doctor for a non-medical emergency, try telemedicine services, which uses video and electronic records to provide care.
+If you need to see a doctor for a non-medical emergency, try telehealth services, which uses video and electronic records to provide care.

-Learn more about telemedicine services offered by Yale New Haven Health
+Learn more about telehealth services offered by Yale New Haven Health